InitialGAN: A Language GAN with Completely Random Initialization: Experiment

 The evaluation results in token level evaluation metrics are shown in Tables~\ref{table:token-metric-coco} and~\ref{table:token-metric-emnlp}.
 We firstly analyze the results on COCO Image Caption Dataset.
 Except for ScratchGAN and InitialGAN, most of language GANs tend to get very high Self-BLEU.
 Sentences generated by these models have high similarities, which indicates the mode collapse problem in these models.
 ScratchGAN can tackle this problem and get better result in Inverse BLEU.
 However, compared with MLE, it still has a gap even with the help of pre-trained embeddings.
 InitialGAN is the only language GAN which can outperform MLE when considering fluency and diversity together.

 Similar results can be found on EMNLP 2017 News Dataset.
 The difference is that ScratchGAN can slightly outperform MLE in terms of Inverse BLEU.
 It is consistent with the results in LCR.
 When generating long sentences, MLE is more likely to meet exposure bias, so MLE gets lower BLEU, which means these sentences are lack of local consistency.
 Besides, the Self-BLEU shows that sentences generated by MLE are more diverse than training data.
-It indicates that a number of generated sentences are out of the real distribution, which explains why MLE only get unsatisfactory performance on this dataset.
+A number of generated sentences are out of the real distribution.
+It explains why MLE only get unsatisfactory performance on this dataset.

 We further explore the performance of ScartchGAN without pre-trained embeddings, and show the results in Figure~\ref{fig:ablation-1}.
-Once we remove the pre-trained embeddings, ScartchGAN can no longer outperform MLE in terms of Inverse BLEU, and the gap between ScratchGAN and InitialGAN becomes larger.
+Once we remove the pre-trained embeddings, ScartchGAN can no longer outperform MLE, and the gap between ScratchGAN and InitialGAN becomes larger.
 It reflects the dependence of ScartchGAN on pre-trained embeddings.

+Existing language GANs highly rely on pre-training techniques to be comparable to MLE, while InitialGAN is the only language GAN, which can get better performance without using any pre-training techniques.
+It demonstrates the effectiveness of RMMs against high variance REINFORCE or biased continuous relaxation methods.

 Figure~\ref{fig:ablation-2} shows the experimental results of the ablation study about dropout sampling and fully normalized LSTM.
-The performance decreases a lot after removing dropout sampling, and the situation gets worse if we further remove the fully normalized LSTM.
+Without dropout sampling, the LCR decreases a lot because of the mode collapse problem.
+In this time, the generated samples have extremely high similarities and its Self-BLEU is 71.88, which is much higher than the value of real data.
+The situation gets worse if we further remove the fully normalized LSTM.
 These results demonstrate the importance of dropout sampling and fully normalized LSTM to the performance of InitialGAN.
 Additional experiments on COCO Image Caption Dataset are conducted to further explore these two proposed techniques.
 The results are shown in Figure~\ref{fig:ablation-3} and Figure~\ref{fig:ablation-4}.

 Figure~\ref{fig:ablation-3} shows the influence of dropout rate to FED.
 The curve shows a rough symmetry.
 We suppose it comes from the symmetry of combinations.
 Given a $d$-dimension vector, the number of possible combinations of masking $\rho \cdot d$ dimensions is the same as the number of masking $(1 - \rho) \cdot d$ dimensions ($\rho$ is the dropout rate).
 Figure~\ref{fig:ablation-4} shows the change of FED on the validation set during the training process.
 LayerNorm LSTM, the original combination of LSTM and layer normalization~\cite{DBLP:journals/corr/BaKH16}, can outperform LSTM, while our fully normalized LSTM can further speed up convergence and get better FED.